 In this appendix we discuss in some detail the one-loop calculation of the fermion propagator for flowed fermion fields.
-Results for the one-loop calculation of the flowed fermion propagator have appeared in the literature [25,43,59] with varying degree of detail.
-We use this calculation as an example to elucidate features of a can be expanded in powers of the bare coupling
+Results for the one-loop calculation of the flowed fermion propagator have appeared in the literature [24, 42, 58] with varying degree of detail.
+We use this calculation as an example to elucidate features of a one-loop calculation at non-vanishing flow time and to collect all the relevant tools for a perturbative calculation with flowed fermion fields.
+For a more complete discussion of flowed perturbative calculations, we refer to [85].